 Faculty: Jody Glance, MD

 This elective will provide the student with experiences in addiction medicine and psychiatry, with a special focus on patients with dual diagnoses of substance use and other psychiatric disorders.
-Various rotation sites will be available including outpatient and inpatient detoxification services, treatment of opiate dependence (including methadone and buprenorphine maintenance programs), individual and intensive outpatient group dual diagnosis treatment, and specialized group treatment based on patient needs (e.g., eating disorders, trauma, dialectical behavioral skills, etc.).
+Various rotation sites will be available including outpatient and inpatient detoxification services, treatment of opiate dependence (including methadone and buprenorphine maintenance programs), individual and intensive outpatient group dual diagnosis treatment, and specialized group treatment based on patient needs (e.g., trauma, dialectical behavioral skills, and others that will vary depending on need).
 Patients with psychiatric and substance use disorders often have a history of trauma, and thus the student will have ample opportunity to learn how to diagnose post-traumatic stress disorder (PTSD) and deliver trauma-informed care.
-Evidence-based treatments for addiction will be demonstrated with a special focus on Motivational Interviewing (MI), a collaborative, patient-centered technique for facilitating behavioral change.
+Evidence-based treatments for addiction will be demonstrated and discussed.
 Supervision will be provided by medical directors of the various sites.
-The student participating in this elective will have the opportunity to: 1) assess patients in need of detoxification and provide appropriate treatment; 2) manage opiate dependence utilizing opioid maintenance therapies; 3) perform assessments and intakes on new patients referred for dual diagnosis treatment; 4) observe and interview patients during individual pharmacotherapy management sessions; 5) participate in individual and group dual diagnosis sessions; 6) interact with and provide education to family members when possible.
+The student participating in this elective will have the opportunity to: 1) assess patients in need of detoxification and provide appropriate treatment; 2) manage opiate dependence utilizing opioid maintenance therapies; 3) perform assessments and intakes on new patients referred for dual diagnosis treatment; 4) observe and interview patients during individual pharmacotherapy management sessions; 5) participate in individual and group dual diagnosis sessions; 6) interact with and provide education to family members whenever possible.

 - Improve assessment and interviewing skills in patients with psychiatric and substance use disorders.